csecht/count-and-size/README.md

 https://github.com/BebeSparkelSparkel/to-precision/releases/tag/0.0.0
 </sub>

-Development environment was Linux Ubuntu 20.04, Windows 11, and macOS 13.2, with Python 3.8.
+Development environment was Linux Ubuntu 20.04 (Python 3.8), Windows 11 (Python 3.11), and macOS 13.2 (Python 3.9).

 ### Usage examples:
-From within the downloaded repository folder, recommended command line invocation of the size_it.py module: `python3 -m size_it`
+From within the downloaded repository folder, recommended command line invocation is : `python3 -m size_it` or `python3 -m size_it_RW`.

 To view basic information, author, version, license, etc.: `python3 -m size_it --about`